Dimers and Imaginary geometry: Convergence of the winding of uniform spanning tree to GFF

 Note that in most cases, for example in any periodic lattice or isoradial graphs or T-graphs where our results apply, $\mu$ is just the Lebesgue measure.
+In that case, note that $h^\d$ lies a priori within $H^{-1 - \eps}$ for any $\eps>0$ (this is the Sobolev regularity of any Dirac mass) and it is easy to check that our proof implies convergence of $h^\d - m^\d$ towards $\hg$ in the stronger sense of Sobolev spaces $H^{-1 - \eta}(D)$ for any $\eta$, as in Theorem \ref{thm:main_details}.

-However there are also interesting examples of graphs where the convergence to a (time-changed) Brownian motion holds but $\mu$ is different from Lebesgue measure.
-For instance, for a conformally embedded random planar map, where such a convergence is expected to hold, the measure $\mu$ is a Gaussian multiplicative chaos (see \cite{GarbanBourbaki} and \cite{LBM13, ber2013diffusion} for an introduction to this topic).
+However there are also interesting examples of graphs where the convergence of random walk to a (time-changed) Brownian motion holds but $\mu$ is different from Lebesgue measure.
+An exotic example of such a situation is a conformally embedded random planar map where such a convergence is expected to hold and the measure $\mu$ is a variant of Gaussian multiplicative chaos (see \cite{GarbanBourbaki} and \cite{LBM13, ber2013diffusion} for an introduction to this topic).